-Ms. DiGiorgio then served as a one-year judicial clerk for the Hon.
-George L. Seltzer of the State of New Jersey, Superior Court, Appellate Division, where she drafted appellate advisory legal memoranda on civil and criminal matters.
-Upon completion, Ms. DiGiorgio joined the law firm of Stradley Ronon Stevens & Young, LLP.
-As a member of Stradley Ronon’s Business Practice Group and Spain and Latin America Practice Group, Carolina focused her practice on banking, real estate, commercial finance, and nonprofit organizations.
-Ms. DiGiorgio was also a member of the firm’s Diversity Group and served on the Hiring Committee and Associate Business Development Committee.
+Ms. DiGiorgio previously practiced law at the law firm of Stradley Ronon Stevens & Young, LLP.
+As a member of Stradley Ronon’s Business Practice Group, Carolina focused her practice on banking, real estate, commercial finance, and non profit organizations.
+As a senior associate, Carolina supervised and trained junior associates and co-counsel on various project management skills.
+Ms. DiGiorgio was also a member of the firm’s Diversity Group, Hiring Committee and Associate Business Development Committee.